Q: I have dark circles under my eyes that I can’t seem to get rid of. Why?

 A lack of snooze time can make skin look paler and under-eye blood vessels to dilate, resulting in puffiness and those dreaded shadows.
-A good sleep last night isn’t enough to fix things if you’re not sleeping well (seven and a half to eight hours a night) on a consistent basis.
+A good sleep last night isn’t enough to fix things if you’re not sleeping well (seven to nine hours a night) on a consistent basis.

 Solution: Get Quality Rest